Calebio/Calebio.github.io/_posts/2023-05-29-Deploy-Streamlit-WebApp-Using-Docker.md

 ## Run the Web Application Locally

-1. We will make the home directory we will be working from. in case I called it `testDir` inside of the `testDir` directory, we will create another directory called `app` and inside the `app` directory we will create the files we need to get the Streamlit dashboard to run locally first before we containerize.
+- We will make the home directory we will be working from.
+I have called it `testDir` inside of the `testDir` directory, we will create another directory called `app` and inside the `app` directory we will create the files we need to get the Streamlit dashboard to run locally first before we containerize.

-2. Inside the `/app` directory we will create the main file that holds the dashboard, we will call it `streamlit_app.py` and paste the following code in this file.
+- Inside the `/app` directory we will create the main file that holds the dashboard, we will call it `streamlit_app.py` and paste the following code in this file.

 ```python